Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 </nav>
 ```

 The `get_url` function gives the permalink for a given path the `@/` will be treated as an internal link to the root of the Zola `content` directory.
-Lets have a look at the first entry here, the `_index.md`
+Let's have a look at the first entry here, the `_index.md`

 ```toml
 +++